microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

     ![AzResourceProvider Bash](./04.png)

-* Azure Policy installed in Arc Connected Cluster
+* Azure Policy installed in Azure Arc-Connected Cluster

  > by running the the ```kubectl get pods -n gatekeeper-system ``` command, you will notice all pods have been deployed.